-AbilityNet ITCanHelp (Bromsgrove & Redditch)
+AbilityNet (Bromsgrove & Redditch)

 Description of the role

-AbilityNet ITCanHelp have a nationwide network of IT support volunteers.
+AbilityNet have a nationwide network of IT support volunteers.
 We are looking for people who are interested and skilled in computers and technology to visit disabled and older people in their own homes to help with their IT needs.

 Volunteers may be asked to help set up a computer system for someone, install software or hardware, troubleshoot problems, or even help to change a printer cartridge or give some basic training on how to use systems.